-In determining whether harassment based on race, national origin, color, religion, sex, age, sexual orientation or disability has created an intimidating, hostile or offensive environment or substantially interferes with an individual's academic or work performance, the college recognizes that unless the conduct is egregious, a single incident or isolated incidents of offensive conduct or remarks may not create an intimidating, hostile or offensive environment.
+Repeated suggestions or comments may constitute discriminatory harassment if they create an intimidating, hostile or offensive learning or working environment.
+In determining whether harassment based on race, color, national origin, sex, sexual orientation, age, religion or disability has created an intimidating, hostile or offensive environment or substantially interferes with an individual's academic or work performance, the college recognizes that unless the conduct is egregious, a single incident or isolated incidents of offensive comments or remarks may not create an intimidating, hostile or offensive environment.
+Further, if such conduct or remarks take place in the teaching context, to conclude that they create an intimidating, hostile or offensive environment, the individual who made the complaint must prove that the conduct or remarks are not, in any substantial and direct way, relevant or germane to the subject matter or discussion of the course or activity in which such conduct or remarks took place.